 - Measure impact performance: Investments must be managed towards their original intention, including providing performance information.

-- Contribute to the growth of the industry: Shared industry terms, conventions, and indicators for describing impact strategies, goals, and performance, as well as shared learnings where possible, enable others to learn from their experience as to what contributes to social and environmental benefit.
+- Contribute to the growth of the industry: Shared industry terms, conventions, and indicators for describing impact strategies, goals, and performance, as well as shared learnings where possible, enable investors to learn from one another’s experience.

 Impact Investing Trends 2021